Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Successful Resume for Your First Job
+How to Make a Resume for Your First Job

-Here is an example of a sample resume for a first-time job seeker:
+Here’s an example of a sample resume that is suitable for job seekers who are just beginning their career:

 Name: John Doe

-Contact Information: Telephone number, email address, LinkedIn profile
+Contact Information: Telephone number and email address.
+LinkedIn profile

 Education: